 - Run a one-off sync on demand

-- Review the active configuration version
+- Review the active configuration version and latest job status

 For warehouse and PostHog integrations, every query you author has a type that tells Statisfy what to do with the result rows.| Query Type | What it writes | Typical use |